Answering Your Questions about Legal Ethics

 When the attorney is discharged prior to the completion of the representation he may only recover the reasonable value of the services which he has rendered . . . and in instances where the fee is contingent upon the outcome of the matter, the attorney may not recover the full agreed upon fee.
 He is entitled only to a recovery in quantum meruit for services actually rendered.

-While that opinion was issued prior to the current ethics rules, the committee has endorsed that conclusion more recently in LEO 1766.
+While that opinion was issued prior to the current ethics rules, the committee has endorsed that conclusion more recently in LEO 1766 and 1812.
 The basic principle in these opinions comes from Heinzman v.
 Fine, Fine, Legum and Fine, 217 Va.
 958 (1977).

 18. Representation of Former Client in Divorce